 If you are submitting your plugin to the ActiveMQ project then it will end up being included in the maven build step to create the XBean artifacts as part of the jar (in the META-INF/services area).

 However if you are writing an external plugin to ActiveMQ then you will need to add the maven-xbean-plugin to your Maven 2 build.
-Refer to the activemq-core/pom.xml as an example of using this plugin.
+Refer to the activemq-spring/pom.xml as an example of using this plugin.

-If you want to configure plugins that does not implement custom XML, you can define plugins as "regular" Spring beans and reference them in broker's plugins attribute.
-For example,
+If you want to configure plugins that does not implement custom XML, you can define plugins as "regular" Spring beans and reference them in broker's

-Not that this mechanism will not work in case that you have some XBean plugins configured inside the <plugins/> tag.
-In that case you must define the plugin inside that tag as well (with the appropriate schema definition).
-For example,
+Not that this mechanism will not work in case that you have some XBean plugins configured inside the

 The easiest way to get a feel for how to extend ActiveMQ is maybe to look at some concrete examples of features and how those are implemented and configured.
 Here are some examples